smart-edge-open/specs/doc/openness_howto.md

 ![Managing Traffic Rule For Application 2](howto-images/ManagingTrafficRuleForApplication2.png)

-- Please note that the application must be in a 'running' state in order to delete traffic policy.
+> Note: The application must be in a 'running' state in order to delete traffic policy.

 ### Managing DNS Rules

 Prerequisite:
 - Enrollment phase completed successfully.
 - User is logged in to UI.
 - NTS must be started\configured.

 Following steps needs to be done: